manticorp/unrealheightmap/README.md

-# Unreal Engine 16 Bit Grayscale PNG Heightmap Generator
+# 16/32 Bit Grayscale PNG/EXR Heightmap Generator

-A browser-based tool for generating high-quality 16-bit grayscale PNG heightmaps from real-world terrain data.
-Perfect for creating realistic landscapes in Unreal Engine 5 and other game engines or 3D software.
+A browser-based tool for generating high-quality 16-bit grayscale PNG heightmaps or 16/32-bit EXR heightmaps from real-world terrain data.

+Perfect for creating realistic landscapes in Unreal Engine 5 and other game engines or 3D software, such as Terrain3d, Godot4 and Blender.

 🌐 **Live Website:** [https://manticorp.github.io/unrealheightmap/](https://manticorp.github.io/unrealheightmap/)